All Products

 • Canary release

-In a canary release, both production and canary services are added to the same group, with the canary service having fewer instances.
-Traffic is distributed based on the number of instances.
-When releasing a new version, update the canary service first and monitor its performance.
+In a canary release, both production and canary services are added to the same group, with the canary service receiving a smaller portion of traffic.
+When a new version is released, it is first deployed to the canary service for observation.
 In case of issues, roll back the canary service or stop the canary service and redirect traffic back to the production service.
 If everything runs smoothly, update the production service entirely, and then scale down the canary service to zero or retain a small amount of traffic.

 • Auto scaling of pay-as-you-go and subscription resource groups